juergenweb/FrontendForms/README.md

 ```

 * **isBooleanAndTrue**\
   You can check if a value is from type boolean and true.
+Returns true if value is boolean true, otherwise false.

 Parameter: validation name